StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: Discussion and Future Work

-\textbf{Towards a long-term assistive AI companion.} To our best knowledge, {\name} is the first AI-driven live description system with memory for change detection, outperforming both a VLM-only \textit{Live model} and an \textit{Offline video model} (Section~\ref{5_overall}).
-It also scales to extended use across three scenarios with low latency and memory overhead (Section~\ref{7_longterm}).
-However, challenges remain in making it a reliable long-term assistive companion.
-Participants expected {\name} to account for their assistive context (e.g., using a white cane) or information preference to reduce redundant information, and to provide richer contextual reminders when revisiting locations, similar to a human companion (Section~\ref{6_results}).
-Furthermore, memory should extend beyond object-level changes to capture semantic relationships and structured knowledge within environments.
-For example, participants wondered if {\name}’s memory could extend beyond individual object changes to a more holistic, global understanding (e.g., store layout, aisle-level organization).
-This could be enabled by integrating structured scene memory as an additional layer~\cite{zhu2025struct2d, hu20253dllmm, fan2025embodied}, potentially augmented by community-contributed data collected over time.
-Future work could explore designing AI companions that better model human-like guidance, adapt to users’ evolving contexts, and integrate more global, structured representations of space for meaningful interactions.
+\textbf{Towards a long-term assistive AI companion.} {\name} represents an initial step toward memory architectures grounded in the physical world for real-time change detection and announcement, complementing prior work on text-based memory for LLM-based agents~\cite{GenerativeAgents, packer2023memgpt, gpt_memory}.
+It outperforms both a VLM-only \textit{Live model} and an \textit{Offline video model} (Section~\ref{5_overall}), while supporting extended use with low latency and memory overhead (Section~\ref{7_longterm}).
+However, challenges remain before such systems can serve as reliable long-term assistive companions.
+Participants expected {\name} to account for their assistive context (e.g., the use of a white cane) and evolving intent (e.g., tracking interested objects or locations).
+They also wanted richer contextual reminders when revisiting locations, similar to those a human companion might provide (Section~\ref{6_results}).
+Beyond object-level changes, memory could encode an environment’s semantic and spatial structure, including the store layouts and aisle organization envisioned by our participants.
+Such capabilities could be supported by incorporating structured scene memory as an additional representational layer~\cite{zhu2025struct2d, hu20253dllmm, fan2025embodied, ali2025graphpad, mao2025meta, anwar2025remembr, qi2025gpt4scene, majumdar2024openeqa}, as well as active vision that guides what the system inspects, revisits, or remembers~\cite{bajcsy1988active, fan2024evidential, liu2026activevla}.
+These memories could also be augmented with community-contributed data accumulated over time, such as user-uploaded photos and videos, satellite imagery, and street-level maps~\cite{AccessibilityScout, BikeButler, GeoVisA11y, StreetViewAI, SceneScout}.
+More broadly, realizing this vision will require sustained community efforts in dataset and system development~\cite{su2026capnav, FlyMeThrough}, model training, and longitudinal evaluation to better align long-term assistive AI systems with users’ evolving needs.